 General resources updated from 1 November 2020

-- Answers to questions about provisional vaccinator training and authorisation (updated 20 November 2020)
+- Answers to questions about the Provisional Vaccinator Foundation Course and authorisation (amended 14 December 2020)

 - Funded vaccines for special groups from 1 October 2020 (updated 19 November 2020)

 - Herpes zoster (shingles) (updated 19 November 2020)